ig3/srf-scheduler/README.md

  * predicted study time in the next 24 hours
  * actual average study time in the past 14 days of study

+The prediction of study time in the next 24 hours is problematic.
+Initially, there is no record of historic performance on which to base the prediction.
+It tends to overestimate the study time at least until there are a few days of study in the review log.

+The estimate of study time in the next 24 hours assumes that the time per unique card studied will be the same in the future as in the past.
+This is problematic because initially there is no history of review and the mix of new cards and older, better known cards (and, therefore, requiring fewer reviews and less time per day) is not typical and changes rapidly as study progressing.
+The changing mix of cards makes future performance different from historic performance.
+But the algorithm assumes future performance will be the same as historic performance.
+This causes inaccurate predictions, particularly in early days of study.

+New cards are typically reviwed several times per day, until they are learned well enough to be recalled correctly after periods longer than 24 hours.
+Older, better known cards are typically reviewed only once per day, with intervals of one or more days between reviews.

+On the first day of study, there are only new cards.
+On the one hand, these cards will each be reviewed many times, thus accumulating an unusually hight study time per card per day.
+On the other hand, until the day is complete the time per card is less than it will be.
+Thus the average time per card at some time on the first day of study is not a very good predictor of the time per card in the next 24 hours.

+As study progresses, the mix of cards changes and the average time per card will tend to decrease.

+During the first day of study, the only data available is for a partial day of study.
+It isn't perfect, but it is all that is available, so it is used.

+After the first day of study, records of the current day are excluded from
+calculation: only records of complete days of study are used.
+This tends to make the estimates more accurate, but the mix of cards (some new cards and a gradually increasing percentage of older, better known cards) changes.
+Initially the rate of change is high and the estimate will tend to be an over-estimate of study time.
+When the mix of cards stabilizes, the estimate will tend to be more accurate.

-The number of reviews between new cards is adjusted according to the ratio of average study time to target study time per day, the number of cards due in the next 24 hours and the recent average number of new cards per day.
+The number of reviews between new cards is adjusted according to the ratio of average study time to target study time per day, the recent average time per review, the target study time per day and the recent average number of new cards per day.

-For this control, average study time is the actual average study time over the previous 14 days of study.
-This excludes the current day and days on which no reviews were done.
+The average study time is an exponentially weighted average of actual study time per day over tha past 7 days of study, excluding the current day and days without any study.
+The exponential decay factor is `config.decayFactor`.

+The average time per review is the average of the last 1000 reviews.

+The average new cards per day is a linear average of new cards per day over the past 14 days of study, excluding the current day and days without any study.

+On the first day of study, the current day is included in calculation of daily averages, because there is no data available for complete days of study.

 ### review card selection